 While for others blepharoplasty is a choice, the surgery is highly recommended for some, particularly individuals with folds of skin on the upper eyelid that interfere with their vision.
 While this problem isn’t an issue all the time, at the end of the day, when your eyes are tired, and you’re starting to feel sleepy, your eyelids can droop low enough on your eyelashes and cause irritation.
 This condition, called dermatochalasis, is often described as though someone has drawn curtains across your visual field.
 Another condition that calls for eyelid blepharoplasty is eyelid ptosis that’s characterised by a dropped eyelid margin, interfering with an individual’s vision.
 Eyelid ptosis can occur on its own or in combination with dermatochalasis.

 If you fall under the second category, it’s best to talk to your primary care physician to help create the right treatment plan for you.
 While blepharoplasty can provide you with a way to lessen headaches and eye irritations, it may not be the best solution for your condition.
-If you’re planning to undergo eyelid surgery in Sydney, turn to the expert team of Artiste Plastic Surgery for the best results.
+If you’re planning to undergo eyelid surgery in Sydney, reach out to Artiste Plastic Surgery for optimal results.
 We can accurately assess your condition and recommend the ideal treatments.
 Schedule an appointment today.